Key Takeaways

 Is it a good time to sell in San Antonio in 2026?

 San Antonio's market is softening with rising inventory and longer days on market, but the military economy provides a demand floor that most metros lack.
 JBSA's $41 billion annual economic impact and constant PCS turnover keep buyer activity steady.
-However, the longer you wait, the more you pay in carrying costs — mortgage, taxes, insurance, and maintenance add up to over $2,500 per month.
-If you need certainty, cash offers close in 7-14 days.
-If you can wait and your home is priced competitively, traditional sales are still viable but expect 55+ days on market.
+The longer you wait, the more you pay in carrying costs, with mortgage, taxes, insurance, and maintenance adding up to over $2,500 per month.
+If you need certainty, cash offers can close in 7 to 14 days.
+If you can wait and your home is priced competitively, traditional sales are still viable, but plan for 98-plus days on market (Redfin, March 2026).

 Are San Antonio home prices dropping?